onera/Cassiopee/Distributor2/doc/source/Distributor2.rst

     is updated with the attributed processor number.

     If useCom=0, only the grid number of points is taken into account.
+    If useCom='match', only match connectivities are taken into account. if useCom='overlap', only overlap connectivities are taken into account. if useCom='bbox', overlap between zone bbox is taken into account. if useCom='ID', ID (interpolation or match) and IBCD (IBM points) are taken into account.
     If useCom='all', matching and overlap communications are taken into account.
-    If useCom='match', only match connectivity are taken into account. if useCom='overlap', only overlap connectivity are taken into account. if useCom='bbox', overlap between zone bbox is taken into account. if useCom='ID', ID (interpolation or match) and IBCD (IBM points) are taken into account.

     When using distributed trees, prescribed must be a dictionary containing the zones names as key, and the prescribed proc as value.
     weight is also a dictionary where the keys are the zone names and the weight as the value.